pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/ingress/pach-ui-ingress.md

    You will need to configure any specific annotations your ingress controller requires.

     - my_pachyderm_values.yaml
        ```yaml
        ingress:
          enabled: false
          annotations:
-            kubernetes.io/ingress.class: traefik
+            kubernetes.io/ingress.class: "traefik"
-            traefik.frontend.rule.type: PathPrefixStrip
+            traefik.ingress.kubernetes.io/router.tls: "true"
-         host: "console.localhost"
+         host: "<your_domain_name>"
        ```

+       For a list of all available annotations, read the [Traefik & Kubernetes documentation](https://doc.traefik.io/traefik/routing/providers/kubernetes-ingress/).
-         At a minimum, you will need to specify the following fields:

-         - `host` — match the hostname header of the http request (domain).
-In the example above,  **console.localhost**
+       At a minimum, you will need to specify the `host` field: match the hostname header of the http request (domain).

-!!!
-Note
-      Check the [list of all available helm values](../../../../reference/helm_values/) at your disposal in our reference documentation.
+       Check the [list of all available helm values](https://github.com/pachyderm/pachyderm/blob/42462ba37f23452a5ea764543221bf8946cebf4f/etc/helm/pachyderm/values.yaml#L143) at your disposal in our reference documentation.

-   - Install Pachyderm using the Helm Chart
+1. Install Pachyderm and Console using the Helm Chart

+      Once you have your [networking infrastructure](./) set up, apply a helm values file such as the one specified in the example file below to wire up routing through an Ingress, and set up TLS.

+      ```yaml
+      ingress:
+         enabled: true
+         host: <DNS-ENTRY-A>
+         annotations:
+            ## annotations specific to integrate with your ingress-controller
+            traefik.ingress.kubernetes.io/router.tls: "true"
+            kubernetes.io/ingress.class: "traefik"
+         tls:
+            enabled: true
+            secretName: "pach-tls"
+      pachd:
+         tls:
+            enabled: true
+            secretName: "pach-tls"
+         externalService:
+            enabled: true
+            loadBalancerIP: <DNS-ENTRY-B>
+      console:
+         enabled: true
+      ```
       ```shell
       $ helm install pachd -f my_pachyderm_values.yaml pach/pachyderm
       ```
+      The deployment of Pachyderm automatically creates the required set of rules.

-   - Check your new rules by running `kubectl describe ingress console`:
+1. Check your new rules by running `kubectl describe ingress console`:
          ```shell
          $ kubectl describe ingress console
          ```
          ```
          Name:             console
          Namespace:        default
          Address:
          Default backend:  default-http-backend:80
          Rules:
          Host            Path  Backends
          console.localhost
                            /     console:console-http (10.1.0.7:4000)
          Annotations:      kubernetes.io/ingress.class: traefik
                            /dex     pachd:identity-port (10.1.0.8:1658)
          Annotations:      kubernetes.io/ingress.class: traefik
                            /     pachd:oidc-port (10.1.0.8:1657)
          Annotations:      kubernetes.io/ingress.class: traefik
          Events:           <none>
          ```

-   - Check the Traefik Dashboard again (http://127.0.0.1:9000/dashboard/), your new set of rules should now be visible.
+1. Check the Traefik Dashboard again (http://127.0.0.1:9000/dashboard/), your new set of rules should now be visible.

-!!!
-Warning
-      - You need to have administrative access to the hostname that you specify in the `host` field.
-      - Do not create routes (`paths`) with `pachd` or S3 services in the `Ingress` resource `.yaml`.
-      - Do not create routes (`paths`) with `console`.
-      Pachyderm UI will not load.

 ## Browse